tue-mps-edu/asd-engd-project-2021-imaging-radar-integration/README.md

 ### Point Cloud Density Increase
 From the measurtement results it clearly emerged that the density of the imaging radar point cloud is quite scarse with respect to the one of the LiDAR.
 Therefore, in the [Increase Point Cloud Density and Number of Frames](https://github.com/tue-mps-edu/asd-pdeng-project-2021-imaging-radar-integration/wiki/3.-Increase-Point-Cloud-Density-and-Number-of-Frames) wiki page you can find some suggestions on how to do it.
-### Sensor Technology Comparison
+### Sensor Technology Comparison and Benchmarking Analysis
 Thanks to this project, it was possible to perform a benchmarking analysis about the main setection sensors used on a vehicle.
-The results of this investigation are highlighted in the [Sensor Technologies Comparison](https://github.com/tue-mps-edu/asd-pdeng-project-2021-imaging-radar-integration/wiki/4.-Sensor-Technologies-Comparison) wiki page.
+The results of this investigation are highlighted in the [Sensor Technologies Comparison](https://github.com/tue-mps-edu/asd-pdeng-project-2021-imaging-radar-integration/wiki/4.-Sensor-Technologies-Comparison) and in the [Benchmarking Results](https://github.com/tue-mps-edu/asd-pdeng-project-2021-imaging-radar-integration/wiki/3.1-Benchmarking-Results) wiki pages.
+### Sensor Integration
+Finally, a strategy for sensor integration within the AV of the Automotive Lab of the university is proposed in the [Sensor Integration](https://github.com/tue-mps-edu/asd-pdeng-project-2021-imaging-radar-integration/wiki/3.2-Sensor-Integration) wiki page.

 ## Project Status
 The project is complete: the 6 weeks of time scheduled for the first in-house project of the ASD program are over.